 Who knew that canned fish could be so exciting!
-If you ever find yourself in Stavanger, Norway, do yourself a favour and visit The Norwegian Canning Museum.
+If you ever find yourself in Stavanger, Norway, do yourself a favor and visit The Norwegian Canning Museum.

-In this post I will first share some short background information, followed by our experience when visiting The Norwegian Canning Museum with kids.
 If you would like to get to know a bit more about the Norwegian fishing industry, if you like hands-on experiences and learning by doing, then this museum is for you!
+Find out!

-Norwegian canning industry – a little bit of history
+Norwegian sardines and canning industry – a little bit of history

 The fishing industry has always played a very important role in Norway’s economy.
 Since more than 70% of Norway’s exported canned fish production came from Stavanger, this is the perfect region to get acquainted with this fascinating part of Norwegian history.